hand tight of a couple of good friends on the street at the twilight

 They’re funny – From a young age, our boys loved to laugh, and we always encouraged that.
 Even in elementary school, Paul could tell a story about a visit to the dentist, complete with impersonations and quirky mannerisms.
 We’d be in stitches (no pun intended) listening over dinner.
 Patrick is a great laugher, and his specialty are witty come backs, usually done with a straight face, which of course, makes them funnier.
 Humor has always been a great way to communicate in our family.
 I’m proud to say, we’ve raised funny kids.

 Finally, they’re wise – If I have a problem, I often turn to one of my boys.
 “Don’t worry about it, it’s not that important to the big picture,” is usually Paul’s advice, and most times, he’s right.
-Patrick, in his soothing, therapist way, helps me logically look at the possibilities and asks insightful questions: what can you do about this?
+Patrick, in his soothing, therapist way, helps me logically look at the possibilities and asks insightful questions: What can you do about this?
 What are the steps you can take to make things better?
 What’s the best that can happen?
 After talking to them both, I feel instantly better.
 What a blessing.

 There comes a time in every parent’s life when we realize we’re no longer in charge of our children.
 Not only that, but more and more, we rely on them to help us through life.
 I’m also grateful that Patrick and Paul have not only stayed brothers, but good friends too.